qaiswardag/discover-add-universities-using-fake-npm-json-server/README.md

 ## Setup

-Install josn-server & use port 3004.
+Install josn-server & use port 3004 or simply change port in config file.

 To run this project, install it locally using npm: